notquitehere/notquitehere.github.io/_posts/2025-03-15-aurora-spotting-lapland.md

 ## The Aurora Zone

-We booked a last-minute tailor-made package to Wilderness Hotel Nellim via the Aurora Zone.
-From contacting them via their website to actually booking the holiday the whole process was seamless and our contact was extremely helpful.
-We booked via email which meant we could respond asynchronously and had time to make decisions; beware though, if you take too long to respond you have to be more flexible with your plans.
-We intended to go to Wilderness Hotel Inari but by the time we had decided what we wanted to do while we were there the room had gone.
-Fortunately they still had space at Nellim so we kept our plan as it was and switched location.
+Despite this being a bucket list item the actual decision to go on this trip was spur of the moment so for us the whole booking and decision making process was pretty speedy.
+The Aurora Zone staff were extremely accommodating; we booked via email which meant we could respond asynchronously and had time to make decisions.

 The Aurora Zone's holidays are all inclusive: flights (Finnair in our case), shuttle bus to/from the hotel, full board and cold weather gear.
 They have a comprehensive packing list available on their website and I recommend you follow it: